vipghn4/knowledge_notes/notes/Programming languages/Solidity/Introduction to Solidity.md

     * Only declares the functions we want to interact with, without mentioning any other functions or state variables
     * Do not define the function bodies
 * *Interface exposure*.
 By including this interface in our dapp's code our contract knows what the other contract's functions look like, how to call them, and what sort of response to expect

+**Interface address**.
+* *Option 1*.
+Use the on-chain [Feeds Registry](https://docs.chain.link/docs/feed-registry/) which is an on-chain contract that keeps track of where all these feeds are
+* *Option 2*.
+Choose a contract address of our choosing by browsing all the [contract addresses](https://docs.chain.link/docs/reference-contracts/)

+>**NOTE**.
+Each network will have a different address for each piece of data you want

 # Appendix
 ## Concepts